Kristin Hayter: Early life

 Hayter was born in Del Mar, California, in 1986.
 She felt like she didn't fit in in Southern California and was often bullied.
 About her hometown, she said: "I think of [Del Mar] as a sort of hell in the way that I was so different than everyone else when I was growing up and couldn't situate myself, couldn't find myself there at all."
-Hayter was raised Catholic and studied in parochial school until the sixth grade, when she entered the public school system.
-A teacher noticed her voice's natural vibrato when she was eight years old, which led to her becoming a church cantor, singing every week at her local church and beginning classical voice training lessons.
+Hayter was raised Catholic and was educated in parochial schools until the sixth grade, when she entered public school.
+A teacher noticed her voice's natural vibrato when she was eight years old, which led to her becoming a church cantor, singing every week at her local church and beginning classical voice-training lessons.
 Despite a religious upbringing, she considered herself to be an atheist for several years starting as a teenager.
-However, in 2019, Hayter claimed she had "renounced her teenage atheism" and became interested in Roman Catholicism (iconography).
+However, in 2019, Hayter claimed she had "renounced her teenage atheism" and had become particularly interested in Roman Catholic iconography and concepts of divine retribution.

 Hayter studied interdisciplinary creative arts at the School of the Art Institute of Chicago, earning a Bachelor of Fine Arts, and earned a Master of Fine Arts (MFA) degree in Literary Art from Brown University in Providence, Rhode Island, in 2016.
 She is also classically trained in piano and voice.
 Her undergraduate thesis, titled Architect and Vapor, deconstructed Johann Sebastian Bach's The Well-Tempered Clavier, and centered its poetry component on anorexia, a disorder Hayter had for over a decade.
 For her MFA thesis, titled Burn Everything Trust No One Kill Yourself, she created a 10,000-page manuscript (a page count selected because it was approximately Hayter's weight in paper) linking real-world examples of misogyny in music with her own personal life using a Markov chain.
 In her own words, it was composed of "lyrics, message board posts, and liner notes from subgenres of extreme music that mythologize misogyny, […] [and] court papers, audio recordings, and police filings from my own experiences of violence."
 In addition to the manuscript, her interdisciplinary performance included music and a black-and-white video projection with footage of serial killer Aileen Wuornos and burning buildings.

+Career

-Music career
+Early career

 In high school, Hayter played in various metal garage bands with her friends.